mattdesl/ghrepo/README.md

 The `--name`, `--description`, and `--homepage` will default to `package.json`.
 If no `package.json` is found, `--name` defaults to the current folder's name.

+The `--org` will default to the same user as specified in the `repository` URL in package.json.
+Otherwise, it will default to the username specified from the initial authentication.

 #### Default Commit Message

 You can personalize the default commit message with npm config: